Don't miss out – February 22nd Open Day

 • Regional or International Merit Awards which reward International students with up to £2,000 towards course fees

-• Our MDX Student Starter Kit to help with up to £1,000 of goods, including a new laptop or iPad.
+• Through our Financial Packages Support you can get help with up to £1,000 of goods, including a new laptop or iPad.

-Find out more about undergraduate funding and all of our scholarships and bursaries.
+• Find out more about Undergraduate Finance and all of our Scholarships and Bursaries.

 1. UK fees: The university reserves the right to increase undergraduate tuition fees in line with changes to legislation, regulation and any government guidance or decisions.
 The tuition fees for part-time UK study are subject to annual review and we reserve the right to increase the fees each academic year by no more than the level of inflation.